un-ts/synckit/.changeset/good-walls-brush.md

 - or when running on Node 23+ without `--no-experimental-strip-types` flag enabled via `NODE_OPTIONS` env or cli args

-An error will be thrown when attempting to run `node` on unsupported versions (<22).
+An error will be thrown when attempting to run with `node` on unsupported versions (<22).

-On unsupported node versions, the default runner remains `ts-node` if available.
+On these versions, the default runner remains `ts-node` when available.